3. Assessment of Taught Schemes

 9.The examination must be arranged at a suitable examination venue, namely British Council offices.
 In exceptional circumstances, where the British Council cannot host an examination, students may nominate an alternative location such as a university.
 If a suitable examination venue cannot be located, students are advised to make arrangements to return to Aberystwyth.
 Students are advised to consult information on British Council university examination venues at http://www.britishcouncil.org/exam (with a drop down list entitled ‘Where can I sit an exam’ to select the country of choice).

-10. Students wishing to sit examinations outside Aberystwyth University should complete the ‘Request Form to Resit an Examination Overseas’ and return it to the Academic Registry by the deadlines noted below.
-Requests to sit examinations outside Aberystwyth University will not be considered if submitted after this deadline has passed.
+10. Students wishing to sit examinations outside Aberystwyth University should complete and submit the on-line ‘Request Form to Resit an Examination Overseas’by the deadlines noted below.
+Requests to sit examinations outside Aberystwyth University will not be considered if submitted after this deadline.
 Students should also formally register for resits via their Student Record (https://studentrecord.aber.ac.uk/en/).
 Please see http://www.aber.ac.uk/en/student/ug-issues/ for further information.

-11.The Academic Registry will forward requests to the relevant Institute for preliminary approval, but final approval will rest with the Academic Registry.
+11.The Academic Registry will forward requests to the relevant Institution and Department for preliminary approval, but final approval will rest with the Academic Registry.
 While the University will do its utmost to accommodate requests, students will be required to return to Aberystwyth if it is not possible to make satisfactory arrangements.

-12. The Academic Regsitry can only make suitable arrangements for written examinations.
+12. The Academic Regsitry (Student Administration) can only make suitable arrangements for written examinations.
 Any other forms of assessment, such as practical or on-line examinations, will need to be taken at Aberystwyth University.
-Students should check with their Institute which assessments they are required to complete for each module before completing the Request Form.
+Students should check with their Department/Faculty which assessments they are required to complete for each module before completing the Request Form.

-13. A separate request form is required for each examination period, and teh Academic Registry will not make arrangements on the basis of previous applications.
+13. A separate request is required for each examination period, and Academic Registry (Student Administration) will not make arrangements on the basis of previous applications.

 14. Students should list any current individual examination requirements so that these can be discussed with the external venue, for example additional time or use of a computer.
 The University can make no guarantees that examination venues abroad will be able to offer these.

-15. There is a financial change for this service which students will be responsible for paying (see below for further information).
+15. There is a financial charge for this service which students will be responsible for paying (see below for further information).

 17. While the University will endeavour to offer our support and advice where possible, it has no control or responsibility for any external examination venues, and cannot be held responsible if expected arrangements are changed or cancelled at the chosen venue.